divakaivan/bank_voice_assistant/README.md

 # User Interface

-* communicate through text or audio
+* communicate through text or speech
 * ask follow-up questions (the language model can see the chat history)

 ![st-ui](project-info/st_ex.png)